brandur/sorg/content/articles/breaktime.md

 type commit messages, finally drove me crazy enough to start looking for alternatives.

-!fig src="/assets/images/breaktime/commit.png" caption="Me trying to commit; BreakTime running interference."
+{{Figure "Me trying to commit; BreakTime running interference."
+(NewImgSrcAndAlt "/assets/images/breaktime/commit.png" "Me trying to commit; BreakTime running interference.")}}

 (This would happen all the time.)